vfxgb/vfxgb/README.md

 ### 👨‍🎓 About Me

 🎓 Final Year Computer Engineering student at **NTU, Singapore**
-🧬 Researcher in AI for Medicine — currently working on **generative models for antibody design**
+🧬 Researcher in AI for Medicine, currently working on **generative models for antibody design**
 🧠 Previously interned at **A*STAR**, applying machine learning to **mosquito SNP data** for public health
 🧠 Also explored **3D segmentation** using SAM3D, SPHARM-Net, and Med-DDPM for neurosurgical planning
 ⚡ Passionate about combining deep learning with **biomedical applications** to make a real-world impact
-🏋️‍♂️ Powerlifter on the side — because brains and brawn can coexist 💪
+🏋️‍♂️ Powerlifter on the side, because brains and brawn can coexist 💪

 ---